Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

 A grilled pork burger on a white plate with the top of the burger.

 How do you know when pork burgers are done?
 You want the burgers to be firm to the touch, but not hard.
 If they are hard, you have overcooked them.
-If you have a meat thermometer, insert it into the thickest part of the patty.
+If you have a instant-read meat thermometer, insert it into the thickest part of the patty.
 The burgers are done when they have an internal temperature of 160 degrees f.

 Can I switch up the seasoning?
 Sure, you can add a few generous grinds of black pepper or swap out the fennel seeds for minced fresh ginger.
+Or stir together a batch of this BBQ spice rub and use a tablespoon of it to flavor the burgers.

 If you love this recipe, try: